Chortiatis

 Chortiatis (Χορτιάτης) is a suburb and a former municipality in the Thessaloniki regional unit, Greece.
 Since the 2011 Kallikratis local government reform it is part of the municipality Pylaia-Chortiatis, of which it is a municipal unit.
 It lies at 600 metres altitude on the slopes of the Mount Chortiatis, from which it takes its name.
 The municipal unit Chortiatis has an area of 109.934 km2, and the community Chortiatis has an area of 57.315 km2.

 History of the area

-In the antiquity, mountain and town were known as Cissus and Homer tells us that Cisseus was the king of this town.
+In antiquity, mountain and town were known as Cissus.
+Homer tells us that Cisseus was the king of this town.
 The town and its people are mentioned as members of the Delian League in the 5th century BC.

+A Roman-era and early Byzantine aqueduct led from the mountain to Thessaloniki, and was kept in use throughout the centuries.
+It was repaired by the 12th-century Byzantine emperor Manuel I Komnenos and later in Ottoman times.
+Remains of a Byzantine-era fort also survive on the peak of the mountain.

-The modern name and town Chortiatis can be traced back to the 12th century, when a Byzantine monastery under the name Chortaites, on the northern slopes of the mountain, provided Thessaloniki with fresh water by an aqueduct whose remains have been partly preserved.
-By the 15th century the settlement with the monastery was called Kastron Chortiatis (Castle Chortiatis) and it fell in 1423 under Ottoman rule.
+The modern name and town Chortiatis can be traced back to Byzantine times, when a monastery with the name Chortaiton was established in the area, which survived until the 15th century.
+A settlement and fortress are attested in the same location by 1383, when they were attacked by the Ottomans, and were razed by the Ottoman prince Musa Çelebi around 1412.
+During the 1422–1430 Siege of Thessalonica, the location was disputed between Ottomans and Venetians, but apparently captured by the former in 1428.
+The village became seat of an Ottoman district (kaza) in the 15th and 16th centuries.

 In 1912 the Greek town was liberated.